The Lamb Lies Down on Broadway Tour: Gabriel's departure

 During their stop in Cleveland in November 1974, Gabriel told the band he would leave at the conclusion of the tour.
 The decision was kept a secret from outsiders and media all through the tour, and Gabriel promised the band to stay silent about it for a while after its end in June 1975, to give them some time to prepare for a future without him.
 By August, the news had leaked to the media anyway, and Gabriel wrote a personal statement to the English music press titled "Out, Angels Out" to explain his reasons and his view of his career up to this point; the piece was printed in several of the major rock music magazines.
 In his open letter, he explained his disillusion with the music industry and his wish to spend extended time with his family.
 Banks later stated, "Pete was also getting too big for the group.
 He was being portrayed as if he was 'the man' and it really wasn't like that.
 It was a very difficult thing to accommodate.
 So it was actually a bit of a relief."

 Recordings

-No complete performance of the album has been officially released apart from the majority of the band's performance from 24 January 1975 at the Shrine Auditorium in Los Angeles that was released as part of the Genesis Archive 1967–75 box set.
-Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett and a remixed studio version of "it.", also with re-recorded vocals.
-The album's 2007 reissue features the album with a visual reconstruction of the tour's stage show using the original backdrop slides, audience bootleg footage, and photographs.
+No complete performance of the album has been officially released, though the majority of the band's performance from 24 January 1975 at the Shrine Auditorium in Los Angeles was included on the Genesis Archive 1967–75 box set.
+Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett, while the rendition of "It" was replaced with a remixed studio version with re-recorded vocals.
+A more complete recording of the same show, including Gabriel's narrative interludes, the original live version of "it.", and the encore ("Watcher of the Skies" and "The Musical Box"), has been distributed unofficially via bootleg recordings and the grey market.

+The 2007 reissue of The Lamb Lies Down on Broadway features the album with a visual reconstruction of the tour's stage show using the original backdrop slides, audience bootleg footage, and photographs.